Pulling Apart 2-spheres in 4-manifolds: Introduction

 \section{Introduction}

-We study the question whether a map $A:\Sigma \to X$ is homotopic to a map $A'$ such that $A'(\Sigma_i)$ are pairwise {\em disjoint} subsets of $X$, where $\Sigma = \amalg_i \Sigma_i$ is the decomposition into connected components.
+We study the question of whether a map $A:\Sigma \to X$ is homotopic to a map $A'$ such that $A'(\Sigma_i)$ are pairwise {\em disjoint} subsets of $X$, where $\Sigma = \amalg_i \Sigma_i$ is the decomposition into connected components.
 In this case, we will say that $A$ {\em can be pulled apart}.

-This question arises in the study of configuration spaces $X^{(m)}$ of $m$ {\em distinct} points in $X$: Elements of $\pi_nX^{(m)}$ (respectively $H_n X^{(m)}$) are represented by $m$ disjoint maps of $n$-spheres (respectively $n$--manifolds) in $X$.
-It is also a precursor to the embedding problem -- the question whether $A$ is homotopic to an embedding.
+This question arises as a precursor to the embedding problem -- whether or not $A$ is homotopic to an embedding.
+It also arises in the study of configuration spaces $X^{(m)}$ of $m$ {\em distinct ordered} points in $X$, where elements of $\pi_nX^{(m)}$ are represented by $m$ disjoint maps of $n$--spheres to $X$, and one might ask whether or not a given element of the $m$-fold product $\prod^m\pi_nX$ lies in the image of the map $\pi_nX^{(m)}\to\prod^m\pi_nX$ induced by the canonical projections $p_1,\dots,p_m: X^{(m)} \to X$.

-For example, let $\Sigma=\amalg_i S^n$ and $X$ be a connected $2n$-manifold.
-For $n\geq 2$, there are Wall's well known intersection numbers $\lambda(A_i,A_j)\in\Z[\pi_1X]$, where $A_i:S^n \to X$ are the components of $A$.
-These are obstructions for representing $A$ by an embedding, and the main geometric reason for the success of surgery theory is that, for $n\geq 3$, they are (almost) complete obstructions.
-The only missing ingredient is Wall's self-intersection invariant, a quadratic refinement of $\lambda$.
+For example, let $\Sigma=\amalg_i S^n$ be a disjoint union of $n$--spheres and $X$ be a connected $2n$--manifold.
+For $n\geq 2$, there are Wall's well known intersection numbers $\lambda(A_i,A_j)\in\Z[\pi_1X]$, where $A_i:S^n \to X$ are the components of $A$ \cite{W}.
+These are obstructions for representing $A$ by an embedding, and the main geometric reason for the success of surgery theory is that, for $n\geq 3$, they are (almost) complete obstructions: The only missing ingredient is Wall's self-intersection invariant $\mu$, a quadratic refinement of $\lambda$.
 However, for the question of making the $A_i(S^n)$ disjoint, it is necessary and sufficient that $\lambda(A_i,A_j)=0$ for $i\neq j$.
 We abbreviate this condition on intersection numbers by writing $\lambda_0(A)=0$.

-As expected, the condition $\lambda_0(A)=0$ is not sufficient for pulling apart $A$ if $n=2$, but this failure is surprisingly subtle: Given only {\em two} maps $A_1,A_2:S^2 \to X^4$ with $\lambda(A_1,A_2)=0$, one can pull them apart by a clever sequence of finger moves and Whitney moves, see Section~\ref{sec:Wall} below.
+As expected, the condition $\lambda_0(A)=0$ is not sufficient for pulling apart $A$ if $n=2$, but this failure is surprisingly subtle: Given only {\em two} maps $A_1,A_2:S^2 \to X^4$ with $\lambda(A_1,A_2)=0$, one can pull them apart by a clever sequence of finger moves and Whitney moves, see \cite{Ko} and Section~\ref{sec:Wall} below.
 However, this is {\em not} true any more for three (or more) 2--spheres in a 4--manifold.
-In \cite{ST1} we defined an additional invariant $\lambda_1(A)$ which takes values in a quotient of $\Z[\pi_1X\times\pi_1X]$ and was shown to be the complete obstruction to pulling apart a {\em triple} $A=A_1,A_2,A_3: S^2 \to X$ with vanishing $\lambda_0(A)$.
-(For $\pi_1X$ trivial the analogous obstruction was defined earlier in \cite{Ma,Y}).
+In \cite{ST1} we defined an additional invariant $\lambda_1(A)$ which takes values in a quotient of $\Z[\pi_1X\times\pi_1X]$ and was shown to be the complete obstruction to pulling apart a {\em triple} $A=A_1,A_2,A_3: S^2 \to X$ of $2$--spheres mapped into an arbitrary $4$--manifold $X$ with vanishing $\lambda_0(A)$.
+For trivial $\pi_1X$ the analogous obstruction was defined earlier in \cite{Ma,Y}.